NEZNAMY/TAB/README.md

 ## Compiling
 Plugin can be compiled using maven.
-However, you will need to manually add velocity jar into /jars/ folder as defined in pom.xml due to plugin sending packets which are not available on maven.
-You can find download link in [.dependencies](https://github.com/NEZNAMY/TAB/blob/master/.dependencies) file.

 ## Contributing